What Is a Vasectomy?

 How long does a vasectomy take?

-Most vasectomies are very quick, and often able to be completed in 30 minutes or less.
+Most vasectomies are very quick and are often able to be completed in 30 minutes or less.

 How long is recovery after a vasectomy?